Trade Number Plates & Trade Plate Builder

 Are you a vehicle dealer, manufacturer, or repairer?
 If so, you must have vehicles in your possession now and then.
 Each time, you must register and tax these vehicles.
-This is hard work for you, and so you are in search of trade number plates to make work easier for you.
+This is hard work for you, and so you are in search of motor trade number plates to make work easier for you.
 Trade number plates save business people in the motor industry time and money because they help you avoid the hassle of registering every vehicle in your possession.

-How does a trade plate look?
+What does a trade registration plate look like?

 The appearance of trade plates has evolved over the years in response to the regulations.
 Originally in 1921, they consisted of red characters on a white background and a triangular licence plate holder on the front plate.
 As is the case with the auto industry, changes happen quickly.
 Today, however, trade plates are characterised by a white background with red font.
 Usually, the number plate consists of 5 digits and have no regional indicators.

 While this may not seem like a serious issue, the display of trade plates on cars has become a hotbed for disagreements between trade plate owners and the DVLA.
 The DVLA indicates that trade plates should be visible both on the front and rear ends of the car.
 They should also be displayed vertically and should not be kept or displayed inside the vehicle.
 As a trade plate owner, you should be careful not to cover the existing number plate of the car with the trade plates as this could result in a traffic offence.
 These rules may look clear, but sometimes displaying a trade plate as required may be difficult or impossible for car owners.